 The stern features a center walkthrough with removable cushions on the bench seat providing a nonskid surface.
 When operating, a seat back gets inserted, as well as a center cushion for the aft sun pad creating nearly full beam sun space.
 The swim platform featured an optional teak deck ($1,577) that adds to the style and elegance of the 250 SLX.

 The optional engine offer by Sea Ray for the 250 SLX is the 8.2 L 380-hp sterndrive with Bravo II lower unit.
 The optional engine may add a few mph to both top speed and cruise, but does it matter with a boat like this one?
 We think the biggest advantage of the larger engine would be to maintain the tested performance with a boat full of family and friends, or when towing a beginning skier with a boat full of people.
 We tested the boat lightly loaded, with only two people aboard, little gear, no fresh water and only ¾ fuel.
 Packed up for a full day afloat with a near-capacity crowd, the 250 SLX will be somewhat less sprightly.

 Having said that, the 380-hp option will easily break the 50-mph barrier with the 250 SLX that the 300-hp just can't quite get her to.
 For folks wanting to strut their stuff there is no substitute for the 8.2 L bad boy.
 Hot dogs should plan on spending an extra $13,615.

-Handling.
 The 250 SLX is not only good looking but a good handling boat.
 She has a 12-degree bow rise that keeps the horizon in view throughout the acceleration curve.
 There's no need to be aggressive with the trim, just a couple of shots of the throttle mounted trim control will bring the bow up to a 5-degree cruise attitude giving a slight boost in speed.
 She rolled 16-degrees into the turns and remained solid throughout any maneuvers showing no tendency to fall off the turn or presented chine walking.
 When taking power off she settles back into the water stern first while still leaving the horizon uninterrupted.

 At cruise we measured a top sound level of only 82 dbA meaning we could easily have a normal conversation without yelling to be heard over the engine.
 It should be noted that we tested this boat in 20-degree F weather.
 In fact, when we hauled the boat, drops of water were freezing on contact with the concrete launch ramp.
 We have also tested a sistership in 85-degree conditions and recorded a sound reading at best cruise of 76 dbA.
 That's big and noticeable difference, reminding us of high school physics class where we learned that molecules contract in cold, and evidently so does the sound-deadening foam.
 Thankfully most boaters are out on the water in warm weather.

 Options to Consider